1. AION guide

 Summary of Performance data from other sources

 Concerns over data privacy and security significantly limit access to large and diverse patient genetic and clinical datasets essential for robust validation.
-While real patient samples provide the most accurate assessments, these limitations prompted us to simulate genetic data for 1089 individuals with rare genetic diseases.
+While real patient samples provide the most accurate assessments, these limitations prompted us to simulate genetic data for 4299 individuals with rare genetic diseases.
 We achieved this by introducing disease-causative variants into high-quality control reference genomes and linking this genetic data to its associated clinical phenotype.
 The variants and clinical data used in this process were meticulously identified and curated from reputable peer-reviewed publications and through collaborations with scientific research groups.
 This approach enabled the creation of an extensive and heterogeneous reference dataset, allowing for a comprehensive evaluation of AION’s variant interpretation capabilities at scale while effectively circumventing the privacy and security constraints associated with accessing actual patient genetic data.
+Results are presented separately for AION Clues (AC) and AION Smoking Guns (SG).

 A comprehensive range of genetic scenarios was simulated to mirror the diverse conditions found in real-world clinical laboratories, ensuring AION’s reliability across various genomic configurations and data availability.
 This included both trios and singletons to evaluate performance in familial and individual cases, the use of GRCh37 and GRCh38 reference genomes for compatibility across different assemblies and simulations with and without clinical data encoded as Human Phenotype Ontology (HPO) terms to assess effectiveness under varying levels of phenotypic information.